-The basics of virtual machines.
-Potential data loss and inaccessibility issues
+The basics of virtual machines and their potential data loss issues

 Virtualization has exploded in popularity over the past decade and keeps dominating today’s IT world.
 Virtual machines are widely utilized in both home and enterprise environments, making it possible to run multiple isolated operating systems of different types and versions on a single hardware platform thereby reducing the cost associated with purchase and maintenance of additional equipment.
 Each OS runs its own set of applications which in no way interfere with each other, therefore, the “neighbors” as well as the “host” will remain unaffected in case of its failure.
 However, making use of this technology, one shouldn’t be lulled into a false sense of security as virtual machines are still subjected to various issues, among which is loss or problems with access to critical virtually stored data.

 A virtual machine is a special piece of software wich emulates the operation of a physical machine.
 Despite being located within a real physical host and making use of its resources, a virtual machine remains completely independent: it uses its own software-based components (the CPU, motherboard, video adapter, network interface, memory and hard disks), which may even differ from those of the host, and runs its own OS and applications.

 The operating system the virtual machine is installed on is called the host OS, while the operating system of the virtual machine itself is referred to as the guest OS.
 Each guest OS starts up and runs in an individual window on a host OS, similar to an ordinary program.